cutthroat78/Leaving-Cert-Notes/christmas/french.md

   - Question 3 on tourism
   - Question 4 on continuous assessment at leaving cert
 - Do either 5,6 or 7
-  - Question 5 on School exam results money
+  - Question 5 on School exam results - money
-  - Question 6 on Sports benefits
+  - Question 6 on Sports (benefits)
-  - Question 7 on Journal Intime about a Concert
+  - Question 7 on Journal Entry - Concert